 The Music department is at the heart of the school and is host to an enormous range of curricular and co-curricular activities designed to appeal to all ages and musical abilities.

 The department is situated in a purpose-built block and consists of the following:

-- A music technology room equipped with 16 computers running Sibelius and Audacity for teaching composition to 2nd - 5th years
+- A music technology room equipped with 16 computers including Apple iMacs, running Sibelius, Audacity and Garageband for teaching composition to all years

-- A music library for 6th form work, housing music, books, CDs and a Yamaha grand piano
+- A music library for Sixth Form work, housing music, books, CDs and a Yamaha grand piano

 - Six practice and instrumental teaching rooms

 - A rehearsal room used for ensemble rehearsals and chamber concerts, with a Trevor Tipple chamber organ built in 2016 and a Yamaha grand piano